Legal Advocates banner

 Housing Stability

-HSLAs are advocates embedded at community-based organizations who have authorization from the Arizona Supreme Court to give limited-scope legal advice about housing-related civil legal problems to community members experiencing housing instability.
+Certified Community Legal Advocates for Housing Stability volunteer with or are employed by community-based organizations and may provide limited-scope legal advice about housing-related civil legal problems to community members experiencing housing instability.
+These advocates may

 1. Provide limited-scope legal advice on commonly experienced housing issues and potential defenses;